ilylbgg/voicemeeter-chroma/README.md

 ## Disclaimer

 :heavy_exclamation_mark: **This project is an unofficial, third-party, independent modification of Voicemeeter.
 It is not affiliated with, endorsed by, or in any way officially connected to VB-Audio Software or any of its subsidiaries or affiliates.
-All trademarks, service marks, and copyrights related to Voicemeeter are the property of VB-Audio Software.**
+All trademarks, service marks, and copyrights related to Voicemeeter are the property of VB-Audio Software.
+If you have any problems related to or caused by this mod, you will not get any support whatsoever on the Voicemeeter forums or the Voicemeeter Discord.**

-:heavy_exclamation_mark: **If you have any problems related to or caused by this mod, you will not get any support whatsoever on the Voicemeeter forums or the Voicemeeter Discord.**
+:heavy_exclamation_mark: **For any problems or bugs please create an issue here on Github or ask on the dedicated [Discord server](https://discord.gg/MdpWZGqm).**

 ## Status